 The Company elected the fair value option (FVO) method of accounting for a portfolio of U.S. Government securities to provide a partial offset on income volatility due to the impact of interest rate movements.
 The FVO portfolio of U.S. Government securities was sold during the year ended December 31, 2022.
-The Company elected the FVO for syndicated bank loans and debt issued from a collateralized loan obligation (CLO) that is classified as a VIE.
+The Company elected the FVO method of accounting for syndicated bank loans and debt issued from a collateralized loan obligation (CLO) that was classified as a VIE.
 The debt and syndicated bank loans were designated as FVO to reduce the impact of market value changes from the CLO on the consolidated financial statements.
+The FVO portfolio of syndicated bank loans and debt issued from CLOs was transferred or redeemed during the year ended December 31, 2023.
+The Company elected the FVO method of accounting for consolidated investments in senior and subordinated notes of CLOs to maintain consistency with the financial statements of the consolidated VIE.
 The FVO securities are reported at fair value with changes in the fair value of these securities recognized in net investment gain (loss).
 See Notes 3 and 9.